Website Verification - Filters

 Found in HTML tags:

-As links can be places inside different HTML tags, this filter lets you sort
+Based on links as locations inside different HTML tags, this filter sorts out

-out the addresses by the tags from which they were extracted.
+the addresses by using the tags from which they were extracted.
 For instance,

-if you need only pictures, they are certainly placed inside the <IMG> tag.
+if only pictures are required, they will be located inside the <IMG> tag.

 Protocols: